-Currently no heat generation data is available in the vicinity of the study review area, EPG 32, EPG 34 or EPG 36 (Huston, D.L., 2010).
+Currently no heat generation data is available in the vicinity of EPG 32 (Huston, D.L., 2010).
 Heat generation data is also not available for a large area of granite between Normanton and Julie Creek, Figure 23 & Figure 24.
-There is a lack of granite outcrop in either of the tenements, EPG 32, EPG 34 or EPG 36, therefore samples from drilling will need to be obtained to determine possible heat sources for geothermal targets.
+There is a lack of granite outcrop in EPG 32, and therefore samples from drilling will need to be obtained to determine possible heat sources for geothermal targets.